Bagenal's Castle and Newry and Mourne Museum

 - Visualizza come mappa

-Bagenal’s Castle located in the historic City of Newry, is a 16th century house
+Bagenal’s Castle located in the historic City of Newry, is a 16th century fortified house.

 Bagenal’s Castle is a sixteenth century fortified house and adjoining nineteenth century warehouse.
-It houses Newry Tourist Information Centre and Newry & Mourne Museum, opened in 1986.
+It houses Newry and Mourne Museum and Newry Visitor Information Centre.

-The museum's diverse collections include material relating to prehistory, Newry's Cistercian foundations, Ulster's Gaelic order and the relationship with the English Crown; the building of a merchant town and the first summit level canal in the British Isles.
+The Museum's diverse collections include material relating to prehistory, Newry's Cistercian foundations, Ulster's Gaelic order and the relationship with the English Crown; the building of a merchant town and the first summit level canal in the British Isles.
 You can also discover the history of the 'Gap of the North', the historic mountain pass between Ulster and Leinster located to the south of Newry.
-Artefacts on display include a granite cross from Newry’s Cistercian Abbey, a pair of mill shoes from Bessbrook and seaside memorabilia from Warrenpoint.
-One of the key exhibitions, "A Border Town’s Experience of the 20th Century", examines local attitudes to major political and economic events of the 20th century.
+One of the key main exhibitions, 'A Border Town’s Experience of the 20th Century', examines local attitudes to major political and economic events of the 20th century.
 There are also permanent exhibitions on farming, fishing and folklore in the Mournes and South Armagh.

-The Tourism Information Centre can provide a comprehensive and quality visitor service, with an excellent range of local crafts and merchandise for sale.
+Newry Visitor Information Centre provides a comprehensive and quality visitor service, with an excellent range of local crafts and merchandise for sale.